 Accelerated/Second Degree Bachelor (BSN)

-Accelerated nursing students will need critical thinking skills, strong written and oral communication, and the time, support, and resources to commit to an intensive four or five semester full-time program.
-This program can be completed in less than two years, typically in 15 to 18 months.
+Accelerated nursing students will need critical thinking skills, strong written and oral communication, and the time, support, and resources to commit to an intensive four or five-semester full-time sequence.

 3 Cohort Options

-The College of Nursing has created three Accelerated Nursing Cohort options to meet the needs of a wide range of students.
+The College of Nursing offers three Accelerated Nursing Cohort options to meet the needs of a wide range of students.
 Each cohort option is distinct with different start dates and duration.

-- University Hospital Cohort (Now accepting applications for Fall 2015)
+- University Hospital (Weekend) Cohort (Next admission is Fall 2017)

-Students are selected to the Accelerated Nursing Program based upon their cumulative GPA, science prerequisite GPA, recommendations, experience in healthcare, related coursework, and interview.
+Students are selected to the Accelerated Nursing Sequence based upon their cumulative GPA, science prerequisite GPA, recommendations, and related coursework.

 - A baccalaureate degree (non-nursing)